BILDADMOSES/Customer_Segmentation/README.md

 In this project, we use a publicly available dataset to create and evaluate a customer segmentation model.
 The process includes data preprocessing, exploratory data analysis, feature engineering, model training, and evaluation.

 ### Dataset
-The dataset used for this project is [insert dataset name or source].
-It contains information about [describe the data fields, e.g., customer demographics, purchase history, and behavior].
-The dataset can be obtained from [insert dataset source link].
+The dataset used for this project contains information about e.g., customer demographics, purchase history, tec.

-### Getting Started
 To run this project on your local machine, follow these steps:

 Clone this repository to your local machine: